Aslak Lie House

 Have a Hand in History!

 The Aslak Lie House project has been a community-driven project to rebuild the historical log and post-and-beam home of a noted craftsman and Norwegian immigrant, Aslak Lie.
 We have used a combination of volunteers, students, apprentices, and interns to progress to the last stages of the home.
-One of the next major projects is the chinking of the logs that make up the first story of the structure.
-Given the fabulous outpouring of community spirit during our special volunteer event last spring, we hope to extend that enthusiasm during 3 volunteer opportunity days so that we may accomplish the chinking between the logs.
+Join us to help finish the building by fall of 2024!

 A Craftsman on Two Continents